Struthers plans to add $2 million bond issue to November ballot

 STRUTHERS

+If approved, the station will replace the current facility at 96 Elm St.

-The city has two years to commence building a fire station at its current location to stay in compliance with a land transfer agreement between Struthers and Dan Becker, of Becker Funeral Homes, who donated the land.
+The city has two years to start building a fire station at its current location to stay in compliance with a land- transfer agreement between Struthers and Dan Becker, of Becker Funeral Homes, who donated the land.

+Becker donated the land because he believed the city needs a new fire station and added the stipulation to ensure the lot would be used for the project.

-During the meeting, Mayor Terry Stocker announced the city would receive an Ohio Public Works Commission grant for approximately $147,000 for road resurfacing projects expected to begin later this summer.
+Mayor Terry Stocker announced the city would receive an Ohio Public Works Commission grant for approximately $147,000 for road-resurfacing projects expected to begin later this summer.

 In addition to the OPWC grant, the city will also receive $1.2 million in Water Resource Restoration Sponsor Program funds by July 1 for use toward the removal of the Struthers dam in the Mahoning River, which is expected to be completed by December 2020.